 But you’d be forgiven if you made the mistake of thinking a

 Except it nowhere says in the bible, nowhere in Genesis, that Noah built a boat.
 That bit about the jeering neighbors?
 Not in the bible either.
-I know; you’ve been told that story so many times, you half remember it being biblical, don’t you?
-Nope; go read
+I know; you’ve been told this story so many times, you half remember it being biblical, don’t you?
+Nope.
+Go read

-So when skeptics ask me whether I believe the bible’s flood story, I can’t give them a simple yes. ’Cause I do believe the story.
+So whenever skeptics ask me whether I believe the bible’s flood story, I can’t give them a simple yes.
+I do believe the story.
 But the story I believe is the plausible one we find in the bible.
 Not as it’s told

 Did God flood all the land… or all the planet?